 Take Sephora’s Virtual Artist tool, which beauty enthusiasts have used to try on more than 200 million makeup shades since launch.
 This hassle-free way of comparison shopping keeps consumers returning to the company’s app and also gives them the confidence they need to click “add to cart.”

 MAC Cosmetics is another beauty brand diving into AR.
-With its dynamic shopping lenses on Snapchat, the company became the first in cosmetic giant Estée Lauder’s lineup to launch AR on the platform.
-These lenses enable people to purchase MAC Cosmetics’ products directly from the app after virtual try-ons—illustrating how brands can use AR to provide more seamless shopping experiences.
+With its dynamic shopping lenses on Snapchat, the company became the first in Estée Lauder’s cosmetic giant lineup to launch AR on the platform.
+These lenses enable people to purchase MAC Cosmetics’ products directly from the app after virtual try-ons, illustrating how brands can use AR to provide a more seamless shopping experience.

 3. AR Features Set the Stage for Long-Term Growth

-As retail businesses prepare to enter a new normal, investing in AR can help accelerate performance and anticipate future consumer trends.
-Our own data shows that enabling customers to view realistic three-dimensional images of a brand’s products on any device increases sales conversion by 150% and decreases returns by 25%.
+As retail businesses prepare for the new normal, investing in AR can help accelerate performance and anticipate future consumer trends.
+Our own data show that enabling customers to view realistic three-dimensional images of a brand’s products on any device increases conversion rates by 150% and decreases returns by 25%.

-This demonstrates that while the pandemic may have catalyzed AR advertising, the technology—and consumers’ desires for it—will stick around long past lockdowns.
-According to Snap Consumer AR Global Report 2021, nearly 3 in 4 consumers say they’re willing to pay more for a product that promises the total transparency that AR can provide.
+This demonstrates that while the pandemic may have catalyzed AR advertising, the technology and consumers’ desires for it will stick around long past lockdowns.
+According to the Snap Consumer AR Global Report 2021, nearly 3 in 4 consumers say they’re willing to pay more for a product that promises the total transparency that AR can provide.

 Embrace AR marketing

 The good news for brands?
 New web-based AR tools have dramatically democratized the technology, making it easier than ever to create and share the kinds of immersive experiences shoppers now expect.
-The barriers to entry have never been lower and, especially for brands emerging from the dark tunnel of 2020, the timing couldn’t be better.
+This shift is especially evident in plant-based augmented reality solutions, where visualization and interaction are becoming more accessible than ever.
+The barriers to entry have never been lower, and for brands emerging from the challenges of 2020, the timing couldn’t be better.